 Add oatmeal, salt and turmeric.
 Fry for about 2 minutes.

 Pour water.
 You can adjust the quantity of water to make it mushy or slightly grainy.

 On a medium flame, pressure cook for two whistles.
 Dal has to cook completely.
 If cooking in a pot, cook until the dal has soft cooked adding more water as needed.

 When the pressure goes off open the lid.
 If desired can add little more ghee.

 - Serve oats khichdi warm.

 If your baby is on a gluten free diet, you will have to use gluten free oats to make this khichdi.

 How to make oats khichdi recipe

 1. Wash and soak dal until we need it, this helps dal to get cooked faster.
 Heat ghee in a pot, saute cumin till they begin to sizzle.
 Add ginger and fry until it begins to smell good.
 Add hing.
 For babies under an year old you can avoid using hing.
 You can also add bay leaf.

-2. Add chopped veggies, green chilli and saute for about 2 to 3 minutes.
-Veggies like chili, carrots, cauliflower, capsicum, onions go well with this khichdi.
+2. Saute the onions first until transparent.
+Then add chopped veggies, green chilli and saute for about 2 to 3 minutes.
+Veggies like chili, carrots, cauliflower, capsicum go well with this khichdi.
 For babies you can try with cauliflower, carrots, methi, palak, pumpkin or bottle gourd.
 You can also add 1 small deseeded and chopped tomato if not making for baby.
 Saute until the tomatoes cook and turn mushy.
 The raw smell of tomato must go off.